 Where to see Japanese maples

 Westonbirt Arboretum, Tetbury, Glos GL8 8QS.
 Open daily 9am-dusk (check opening times on the website before travelling), admission rates depend on the season, with autumn being the highest priced.

-Telephone 01666 880220 to check whether the maples have developed their best autumn colour and visit the autumn page of their website for events.
+Telephone 01666 880220 to check whether the maples have developed their best autumn colour and visit the events page of their website.